Configuration Space BPHZ Renormalization on Analytic Spacetimes: Preliminaries

 Indeed, it follows from the Thomas Replacement Theorem \cite{Hollands:2007zg} that locally covariant Wick monomials may only depend on elementary fields, its covariant derivatives as well as elements in $\CP$, which allows us to define the algebra of field observables

+From this point on, we omit writing the subscript $H$ and consider the normal ordering always in the sense of Hadamard.
 For the perturbative construction of interacting quantum field theories, we further require the notion of time-ordered products.
-At this stage, we additionally perform a transition to the off-shell formalism, i.e. factors $P\ph(f)$ in elements of $\SCB(M,g)$ do not fulfill the weak field equation \eqref{eq:WeakFieldEquation}.
+At this stage, we additionally perform a transition to the off-shell formalism, i.e.\ factors $P\ph(f)$ in elements of $\SCB(M,g)$ do not fulfill the weak field equation \eqref{eq:WeakFieldEquation}.
 Naive time-ordering $\CT$ of elements in the algebra of field observables $\SCB(M,g)$ is defined via

 where no particular order is preferred if $x$ and $y$ are acausally separated, and all higher orders are defined recursively.
 We want to relate the time ordering to the Wick product of \eqref{eq:WickOrdering}.
 For simplicity, we consider the product of two fields in a geodesically convex domain $\Om\subset M$.